GaetanBt/PWF/css/grille/README.md

 Your columns will be generated with the first children of the element that has the ```.grille``` class.

-You can configurate the grid using an other class.
+You can configurate the grid adding a class to that element.

 For example :
 * ```.grille2```